 One of the most important and significant Islamic buildings was the mosques that were built in every city.
-The original style of Arab mosques had a simple plan, but with the spread of Islam in Iran and the influence of Iranian architecture in the design of mosques, a new type of mosques was created called Iranian-Islamic mosques.
-Iranian artisans and artists have made every effort to decorate mosques as the most important center of Islamic gathering.
+The original style of Arab mosques had a simple plan, but with the spread of Islam in Iran and the influence of Iranian architecture in the design of mosques, a new type of mosque was created called the Iranian-Islamic mosque.
+Iranian artisans and artists have made every effort to decorate mosques as the most important center of Islamic gatherings.

 These decorations start from the simplest part of the mosques and culminate in the altar, which is the place of worship and connection of man to God.
 Therefore, the most beautiful and complete type of decoration is always evident in the altars of mosques.
 Mosques have common architectural elements in all places where they are built; The courtyard, iwan, porch, minaret, dome, nave, and altar.
 There are currently more than 70,000 mosques in Iran, all of which have some form of Iranian-Islamic architecture.
 But among all mosques, some have original Iranian-Arabic roots, indicating the evolution of mosques in Iran from 1,200 years ago to the present.